reallyblaised/snakemake-tutorial/README.md

 We'll develop a prototypical LHCb analysis workflow, using dummy empty `.root` files, which we'll simply `touch` at each analysis stage for simplicity.
 Realistically, in your amazing project, you will replace these simplistic I/O steps with bash commands and Python executables.

 The key point is that Snakemake orchestrates the job dependency, *irrespectively of the exact command executed in each job*.
 The full pipeline is specified by the `Snakefile` file, where rules are declared.
 In this tutorial we enforce a one-to-one correspondence between the stages of this dummy analysis and the rules of the workflow.
-That is, each rule specifies a stage (selection, postprocessing, fitting, etc.) in the analsysis.
+That is, each rule specifies a stage (selection, postprocessing, fitting, etc.) in the analysis.

 The rule execution order is set by string pattern matching the respective per-rule `input` and `output` directives.
 You can read more about this design on the Snakemake [_Getting Started_](https://snakemake.github.io) page.
 In the interest of time, let's dive in; certain tools are best learnt by getting your hands dirty.